praveensiddu/aws/bastion/README.md

   - AWS Secret Access Key [None]:
   - Default region name [None]: us-east-1
 ### Configure SSH keys
+> Note: EC2 Instance connect is a better apporach than this.
+However instance connect as of today works only on Amazon Linux and ubuntu.
 SSH access to all other hosts should go through Bastion.
 The private key to login to other hosts should be kept only on Bastion.
-While creating the instances use this key name.
+While creating the instances use this key name bastion-to-other-hosts-key.
-- Login to bastion as ec2-user
-- aws ec2 create-key-pair --key-name bastion-to-other-hosts-key --query 'KeyMaterial' --output text > bastion-to-other-hosts-key.pem
-- copy the private key you donwloaded on your laptop to bastion host.
-  - cp bastion-to-other-hosts-key.pem /home/ec2-user/.ssh/id_rsa
-- chmod 0400 /home/ec2-user/.ssh/id_rsa
+- wget https://raw.githubusercontent.com/praveensiddu/aws/main/utils/create-ssh-key.sh -O create-ssh-key.sh
+- bash create-ssh-key.sh
 - For backup purpose download bastion-to-other-hosts-key.pem from bastion to your laptop and safestore it securely.

 ### Create security group and attach to bastion instance
 In future when new instances are created allow network access to it from this security group "outgoing-from-bastion-secgrp".
 - Login to bastion as ec2-user